replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ## mock-data

 This section describes the mock-data endpoints for working with data when developing against the SDK in integration mode.
-For information about integration mode, see [Developing Against the SDK (Alpha)](/vendor/replicated-sdk-development).
+For information about integration mode, see [Developing Against the SDK API (Alpha)](/vendor/replicated-sdk-development).

 ### POST mock-data